undisbeliever/untech-editor/README.md

    image to a SNES tileset/palette combo.
  * `untech-png2snes`: A CLI utility for converting an indexed png image to a SNES tileset/tilemap/palette combo.
+ * `untech-resc`: A CLI utility for compiling resources.
  * `untech-write-sfc-checksum`: A CLI utility that corrects the internal checksum of an unheadered .sfc ROM file.
  * `untech-lz4c`: A LZ4 HC block compressor.\